RDMurray/osara/readme.md

 - Edit: Delete events: Delete
 - Edit: Insert note at edit cursor: I
 - Edit: Select all events: Ctrl+A
-- Edit: Select all notes in time selection: Ctrl+Alt+E
+- Edit: Select all notes in time selection
 - Invert selection: Ctrl+I
-- Select all notes with the same pitch: Ctrl+Shift+A
+- Select all notes with the same pitch: Shift+A
 - Grid: Set to 1: 1, control+shift+1
 - Grid: Set to 1/2: 2, control+shift+2
 - Grid: Set to 1/32: 3, control+shift+3